A Tip On How To Remove Painted Interior Trim

 If your house is anything like ours, the builders painted and then installed everything before the paint was dry.
 Our outlet plates, and trim are no exception – which makes them a bear to get unstuck from the wall.
 In the case of door trim and baseboards that are painted to the wall, they can leave quite a bit of damage when removing them.
 Here is what we did to get them cleanly off….

 After you get your gloves and safety glasses on, and before you even wield that hammer, take a utility knife and slowly, carefully, make a cut where trim meets wall.
 It’s okay if you don’t actually see a cut line – I didn’t on ours, but they were definitely there.
 Once you make those outline cuts, then start prying the trim off.
-The cuts break the bond in the paint, so that once you pull the trim away, it doesn’t take wall with it.
+The cuts break the bond in the paint and caulking, so that once you pull the trim away, it doesn’t take wall with it.
 It should come off clean….

 That little line of paint and caulk left on the wall easily peels off or scrap off with a razor blade.
 Just so you can see the difference between taking the extra step in cutting along the trim and skipping it altogether, I went ahead and removed door trim without cutting it first….

 Yeah.
 See the difference?
 Paint and drywall got pulled up.
 When the new trim goes up, if it’s not wider than the old trim to hide these jagged spaces then there will always be a divot, even if you paint over them.
 Of course you could fill it in with compound and patch it, but why make more work for yourself?
 Here is a closer look….pretty messy huh?